congomongo/congomongo/readme.markdown

 Change Log
 ----------
-Version 0.6.0 - Sep 6th, 2018
+Version 1.0.0 - Sep 11, 2018

-Updated to support mongo-java-driver 3.0+ which enables use of TLS connections.
+Updated to support mongo-java-driver 3.0+ which enables use of TLS connections and DNS SRV connection strings.
 Authentication has changed significantly in the 3.0 driver which necessitated some breaking API changes around connecting and authenticating.

 BREAKING CHANGES IN THIS RELEASE!